Is home insurance mandatory?

 Most mortgage lenders require building insurance before exchanging contracts

-Although optional, contents insurance is highly recommended to protect your personal belongings
+Although optional, contents insurance is recommended to protect your personal belongings

 When do I need home insurance?

 Without a home insurance policy, you would have to foot the bill for any loss or damage to the structure and contents of your home yourself.
-This could potentially be significantly higher than the cost of a home insurance policy.
+This is likely to be significantly more expensive than the cost of a home insurance policy.

 What type of home insurance do I need?

-Buildings insurance: This covers the structure of your property, including the walls, roof, floors, and any permanent fixtures such as kitchens and bathroom suites
+Buildings insurance covers the structure of your property, including the walls, roof, floors, and any permanent fixtures such as kitchens and bathroom suites.

 Do I need home insurance if I take out a mortgage?

-Contents insurance is completely optional and isn't necessary when taking out a mortgage.
-However, without this, you would be responsible for replacing your belongings if they are lost, damaged, or stolen.
+Contents insurance is optional and isn't necessary when taking out a mortgage.
+However, without this, you would have to foot the cost of repairing or replacing your belongings if they were lost, damaged, or stolen.

 Do I need home insurance if I’ve paid off my mortgage?